Blogs

 4. Da Nang: Fresh Rolls with Seafood

-- Banh Trang Cuon Thit Heo: This Da Nang specialty consists in soft pork slices wrapped in rice paper with fresh herbs and vegetables.
-Though it’s not your typical spring roll, it presents a wonderful interpretation of the classic presented with a creamy dipping sauce and usually eaten with rice crackers.
+• Banh Trang Cuon Thit Heo: A dish from Da Nang that consists of soft pieces of pork wrapped in rice paper with fresh vegetables and herbs.
+This dish isn’t a traditional spring roll, but it’s a tasty twist on the classic.
+It’s usually served with a creamy dipping sauce and crunchy rice crackers.

 Related Posts: